 Fat Transfer is the process of taking unwanted fat from an area (or areas) of your body and re-injecting that fat into another area of your body.
 Also known as Fat Injection, Autologous Fat Transfer, and Fat Grafting, this process is useful if you desire added fullness to areas such as buttocks, hips, and certain areas of the face, including the lips, cheeks, nasolabial folds, jawline, and the lower eye area.
-Fat Transfer can also provide smoothing out of wrinkles in the skin of aging hands.
+The procedure can also provide smoothing out of wrinkles in the skin of aging hands.
 To learn more about Fat Transfer in Northern Virginia and Alexandria, meet with a skilled body contouring surgeon like Dr. Desman.

 - Removal of the unwanted fat through liposuction